NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## annotations in /eml/annotations

-The `annotations` element contains a list of annotations defining precise semantic statements for parts of a resource.
-It is nested under the `eml` root element.
+The `annotations` element is nested under the `eml` root element and contains a list of annotations defining precise semantic statements for parts of a resource.
 An annotation represents a precisely-defined semantic statement that applies to the resource.
-This semantic statement is used to associate precise semantics with a particular element in the EML document.
+This statement is used to associate precise semantics with a particular element in the EML document.
+For additional details, refer to [insert link]

 The `annotations` element contains a set of `annotation` elements.
 Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
 The id of the element being annotated is listed in the `references` attribute, and must point to a unique id within the EML document.
 In the semantic statement, the subject is implicitly the id that is referenced.
 Each annotation also consists of a `propertyURI` element and `valueURI` element that respectively define a property and value (object) that apply to the resource.
 The associated labels can be used to display the statement in a more readable format to users.
 Each URI should resolve to a controlled vocabulary that provides a definition, relationships to other terms, and multiple labels for displaying the statement.